-An IVA (or individual voluntary arrangement) is a legal procedure for people in financial difficulties with unsecured debts.
+An IVA (or individual voluntary arrangement) is a legal procedure for people in financial difficulties with unsecured debts in England, Wales and Northern Ireland.
 It is a legal agreement between you and your creditors to only pay what you can actually afford to pay off your debts.

 The arrangement will stop any further interest and charges being added to your debts, and normally lasts 60 months (although occasionally 72).
 You will be legally required to pay the agreed monthly payment, and at the end of five years anything remaining (up to 80%!) will be legally written off.

 Please Note: Debt Assist UK only provide debt advice; we do not directly provide any financial solutions ourselves.
 We will talk you through your available options and if appropriate, we can offer you a no-obligation referral to a regulated debt solution provider, from whom we may receive a referral fee.
 Some debt solutions involve fees to you – these fees may differ based on the circumstances of your individual situation, but will always be explained to you by your chosen solution provider in writing before you decide to take up their service(s).

 An individual voluntary arrangement (IVA) is a legal agreement between you and your creditors in which you repay your debts at an agreed, affordable rate, for a period of five or six years.
 All remaining debts are written off.

 - You can write off up to 80% of your debt.